 Nintendo, Konami, and Blizzard.
-Impossible to pick one as better than other 2.
-Konami (at least used to) ONLY release good games, and so while Nintendo may have had better games, they also had worse games, with Konami you knew every single title was playable.
+It's impossible to pick one as better than other two.
+Konami (at least used to) ONLY release good games, and so while Nintendo may have had better games, they also had worse games.
+With Konami you knew every single title was playable.
 Blizzard as well only releases excellence, and real time strategy is a genre I’m especially fond of.
 Nintendo, well, they got Metroid, Mario, Popeye, what more do you want?

-depends.
+Depends.
 I think consoles have slipped.
 Arcades peaked in the 80s, consoles peaked in the early 2000s, but PC and mobile games are still getting better as we speak.
-My personal favorites are starcraft2 on pc, and Metroid/Castlevania games from NES to PlayStation 2 time period
+My personal favorites are Starcraft II on the PC, and Metroid/Castlevania games from NES to the PlayStation 2 time period

-Never. however, my cat "Thor" who was on my card did lead to media coverage of my new tapper event.
+Never.
+However, my cat "Thor" who was on my card did lead to media coverage of my new Tapper event.
 He'd leave every morning and visit someone down the street, meowing at the window at their Siamese cat that looks like our Siamese.
 The owner thought he was lost for days since she saw him every day.
 She didn’t realize he was doing just fine and just visited her each morning then came back to us.
 She saw his name tag and posted in a city Facebook page looking for his owner.
 This led to her and my wife being on each other’s Facebook but never really talking.
-Then, when this next tapper event started being promoted, she saw the promotion and it turns out she works for the local paper and wanted to do a story.
-So, Thor did start the chain of events that led to the media coverage i did have, and Thor is on the card, so I suppose some correlation exists.
+Then when is this next Tapper event started being promoted, she saw the promotion and it turns out she works for the local paper and wanted to do a story.
+So, Thor started the chain of events that led to the media coverage I had, and Thor is on the card, so I suppose some correlation exists.

 When did you first meet Walter Day and where was it at?